Estimate Time5 min

 Key takeaways

-• Some ETFs no longer have to disclose holdings daily.
+• Actively managed ETFs do not have to disclose their holdings daily.

-In recent years, the Securities and Exchange Commission (SEC) has granted an exemption to a handful of firms, allowing them to offer actively managed ETFs that are not required to disclose daily holdings.
-You may see these funds referred to as semi-transparent ETFs elsewhere.
+That's changed to a large extent.
+After the SEC changed a rule in 2019, allowing some firms to offer actively managed ETFs that are not required to disclose daily holdings, many of these same firms have embraced active ETFs.
+(Note that you may see these funds referred to as semi-transparent ETFs.)
 Investors can maintain transparency with access to most recent public holdings and, in some cases, into the fund’s current exposures and drivers of risk and return through daily proxy portfolios.1

 The value of research